Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 The legend told was of a monk named Wilfrid during the early days of Christianity.
 He struck a huge oak tree, an object of worship, which fell to the ground in four pieces.
 From the center grew a Fir tree.

-He said to his followers, “See how it points towards the heavens.
+He told his followers, “See how it points towards the heavens.
 Let this be called the tree of the Christ child.
-Gather about it, not in the wilderness but your homes.
-There it will be surrounded with love and gifts and rites of kindness.”
+Gather about it, not in the wilderness but in your homes.
+There, it will be surrounded with love and gifts and rites of kindness.”

-Legend-of-Holly-CardThat evening, after finding the Christmas Tree Legend card, I went about decorating.
-There’s a green bin of cherished ornaments that I saved for last.
-What fun it was to discover a Christmas card with a holly branch sitting on top of the treasures.
+Legend-of-Holly-CardAfter finding the Christmas Tree Legend card that evening, I began decking the halls.
+There’s a green bin of cherished ornaments my sister gathered for me that I saved for last.
+What fun to discover a Christmas card with a holly branch on top of the treasures.
 Inside was a note on a 3 x 5 card.
 Mom always carried 3 x 5’s in her pocket.
 She stacked them on the counter and next to her reading spot to jot down to-dos and tidbits of wisdom she came across.

-On the 3 x 5, my sister wrote, “Here’s a card from Mom’s collection.
+My sister wrote on the 3 x 5, “Here’s a card from Mom’s collection.
 I thought of you since the wishes come with a horticultural lesson.”
-She added a smiley face as Mom always did, usually with the smile beyond the circled face.
+Dot added a smiley face as Mom always did, usually with a smile beyond the circled face.

 The frosted glass candle is what I remember the most growing up with a berried holly branch.
 We rarely lit the candle.
-I’ll burn it sparingly too, never wanting to run out of the flame that decorated our holiday home for so many years.
+I’ll burn it sparingly, too, never wanting to run out of the flame that decorated our holiday home for many years.

 Holly-on-Twig-AngelThe Legend of Holly